davewatters/syncro-ireland/README.md

 -   All content created by the site creator [David Watters](https://github.com/davewatters/).
 Whilst some copy was taken, with permission, from the [Eire Syncro Facebook page](https://www.facebook.com/pages/category/Event/Eire-Syncro-261159948060757/) and the [UK Syncro Club](https://club8090.co.uk/) site, most text was edited and reworded after discussions with an organiser of the Syncro Ireland event, Paul Gillett.
 -   All images were either supplied by the Syncro Ireland event organiser, Paul Gillett [ [Vantopia.ie](https://vantopia.ie) ], or supplied with kind permission by the [UK Syncro Club](https://club8090.co.uk/).
 Some editing, retouching and resizing was done by the site creator.
 -   Many thanks to my partner [Deirdre Treacy](https://linkedin.com/in/thedeetreacy) for removing the copyrighted soundtrack from the organiser's supplied promo video.

 ### Acknowledgements

--   My mentor [Daisy McGirr](https://github.com/Daisy-McG) for all her helpful feedback.
+-   My mentor [Daisy McGirr](https://github.com/Daisy-McG) for all her helpful feedback and knowledge.
 And for introducing me to the illuminating Chrome extension [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)
 -   The wonderful Code Institute community on Slack and the CI staff and students - newbies and seasoned devs alike - for all of their help and support.
--   And finally...
-Thanks to fellow student Stephen Darcy [CI Slack: @Stephen_5P] for suggesting [Birme](https://www.birme.net/) for bulk resiszing of images - what a time saver it turned out to be!
+-   Thanks to fellow student Stephen Darcy [CI Slack: @Stephen_5P] for suggesting [Birme](https://www.birme.net/) for bulk resiszing of images - what a time saver it turned out to be!
+-   The joke on the 404 page is a reference to 90s British TV show [The Fast Show](https://en.wikipedia.org/wiki/The_Fast_Show), created by Paul Whitehouse & Charlie Higson.
+I have them to thank for 'Simon & Lindsey, The Offroaders' - two avid off road entusiasts who were always 'Gripped!' and 'Sorted!', and then invariably...  got lost.